We may earn commission from affiliate links →

-Balkans Travel Guide: Dormouse, The Biggest Challenge to Hiking the Balkans
+Balkans Travel Guide: Dormouse, The Biggest Challenge To Hiking The Balkans

-When hiking the Balkans you have to be prepared for all sorts of challenges.
-Probably you don’t speak the language, you’re unfamiliar with the local customs, there are bears, wolves, snakes.
+When hiking the Balkans, you have to be prepared for all sorts of challenges.
+Probably you don’t speak the language; you’re unfamiliar with the local customs, there are bears, wolves, snakes.

 People will tell you stories about the war, about getting lost, about bears and wolves, but what they don’t do, is warn you of your biggest enemy, the dormouse.

-What is a Puh?
+What Is A Puh?

-In Croatia I had my first encounter with a dormouse, puh in Croatian or polh in Slovenian.
+In Croatia, I had my first encounter with a dormouse, puh in Croatian or polh in Slovenian.
 It was on a cold, stormy night in Velebit that I realized I wasn’t alone.
-Earlier that day I hiked up to planinarsko sklonište Crnopac, a little mountain hut in the middle of the woods.
-Local mountaineers spread wooden statues of bears, wolves, snakes and birds all around this forest to scare innocent hikers.
+Earlier that day, I hiked up to planinarsko sklonište Crnopac, a little mountain hut in the middle of the woods.
+Local mountaineers spread wooden statues of bears, wolves, snakes, and birds all around this forest to scare innocent hikers.
 Luckily I knew about these wooden creatures, so no fooling around with me.

-Nevertheless, I was glad to spend the night inside, sleeping between wild animals still makes me a bit uncomfortable.
+Nevertheless, I was glad to spend the night inside; sleeping between wild animals still makes me a bit uncomfortable.
 That was until I met the dormouse.

-They are fast and most of the time invisible.
-The next morning though, traces of their presence are unmistakable.
-Holes in your bread, muesli bars, and vacuum packed meals.
+They are fast and, most of the time, invisible.
+The next morning though, traces of their presence are unmistakable—holes in your bread, muesli bars, and vacuum-packed meals.
 Really, plastic is no problem for these hungry bastards.
 If they feel like it, they even eat their way through your backpack or tent.
 So, be warned!

 While the wind was banging on the walls, I suddenly heard something on the roof.
 Or in the roof.
 Was it in or outside?
 I couldn’t tell.

-Every time when I was about to fall asleep, footsteps came closer, somewhere near my head.
+Whenever I was about to fall asleep, footsteps came closer, somewhere near my head.
 And then stopped.
 What is this?
 I wondered.
 Later I found out that it must have been a puh.
 Their head looks like a mouse, but their tail is big and fluffy – it’s what makes them kind of cute.

 They move around like squirrels, but they attack your food like mice.
 My cookies and oatmeal had been their dinner…